jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 Well, after a bunch of fiddling, it seems quite close but for some reason it's crashing after the alg completes, when it tries to render the graph...

+Ok so... it seems like somehow the higher_lvl_secs is ending up having entries without any members.
+That's obviously invalid though.
+Interestingly it seems to be happening for the 'a' node too, which is at the top.
+I've got no clue why that would happen though, the backtracking should never get that far, so I don't really see how adding the backtracking in could have broken it...

+I've added some assertions when constructing SEC objects, and there's definitely always members at construction, so I must have inadvertently modified the object.